Chemical kinetics: Concentration

 Here $k$ is the reaction rate constant, $c_i$ is the molar concentration of reactant i and $m_i$ is the partial order of reaction for this reactant.
 The partial order for a reactant can only be determined experimentally and is often not indicated by its stoichiometric coefficient.

+In highly diluted solutions, such as at concentrations below the micromolar level, molecular collisions are primarily governed by diffusion.
+Under these conditions, the apparent reaction order deviates from the stoichiometric expectation because reactant molecules require additional time to traverse longer distances before encountering one another.
+This behavior can be described by Fick's laws of diffusion and is consistent with fractal reaction kinetics, which yield fractional reaction orders.

 Temperature

 Temperature usually has a major effect on the rate of a chemical reaction.
 Molecules at a higher temperature have more thermal energy.
 Although collision frequency is greater at higher temperatures, this alone contributes only a very small proportion to the increase in rate of reaction.
 Much more important is the fact that the proportion of reactant molecules with sufficient energy to react (energy greater than activation energy: E > Ea) is significantly higher and is explained in detail by the Maxwell–Boltzmann distribution of molecular energies.

 The effect of temperature on the reaction rate constant usually obeys the Arrhenius equation $k = A e^{-E_{\rm a}/(RT)}$, where A is the pre-exponential factor or A-factor, Ea is the activation energy, R is the molar gas constant and T is the absolute temperature.

 At a given temperature, the chemical rate of a reaction depends on the value of the A-factor, the magnitude of the activation energy, and the concentrations of the reactants.
 Usually, rapid reactions require relatively small activation energies.

 The 'rule of thumb' that the rate of chemical reactions doubles for every 10 °C temperature rise is a common misconception.
 This may have been generalized from the special case of biological systems, where the α (temperature coefficient) is often between 1.5 and 2.5.

 The kinetics of rapid reactions can be studied with the temperature jump method.
 This involves using a sharp rise in temperature and observing the relaxation time of the return to equilibrium.
 A particularly useful form of temperature jump apparatus is a shock tube, which can rapidly increase a gas's temperature by more than 1000 degrees.